Nora Wall: Nora Wall

-Nora Wall currently lives in a private apartment on the grounds of Cuan Mhuire (a narcotic and alcohol rehabilitation centre) just outside the town of Athy in Co.
-Kildare.
+Nora Wall currently lives in a private apartment on the grounds of Cuan Mhuire (a narcotic and alcohol rehabilitation centre) just outside the town of Athy in County Kildare.

 Pablo McCabe

 Although there were two persons accused of rape, the media focused almost exclusively on Nora Wall.
 An exception is the detailed account of the case by Breda O'Brien in Studies Review entitled: "Miscarriage of Justice: Paul McCabe and Nora Wall".
 She quotes the words of Linda Loman in Arthur Miller's 'Death of a Salesman', about her husband Wille Loman enduring humiliation at the end of his career; "I don't say he's a great man...
 His name was never in the paper.
 He's not the finest character that ever lived.
 But he's a human being, and a terrible thing is happening to him.
 So attention must be paid.
 He's not to be allowed to fall in his grave like an old dog.
 Attention, attention must finally be paid to such a person."

-After his release from prison in July 1999 Pablo McCabe lived in Oak House, a hostel for homeless men in the inner city of Dublin and over the next three years lived the typical life of the homeless.
+After his release from prison in July 1999, Pablo McCabe lived in Oak House, a hostel for homeless men in the inner city of Dublin and over the next three years lived the typical life of the homeless.
 Short on cash he would get drunk now and then and try to bully other men to bring alcohol into the rooms which was forbidden.
 At those times he would become belligerent and offensive.

 His physique had been broken down over the years by alcohol and poor diet and was further weakened by a stroke.
 When speaking to men in the hostel and nearby day centre, he always maintained his innocence of the rape, but said that the mud had stuck.
 His mother wrote to him from England but he did not reply to her letters.
 He had four stepbrothers in Liverpool but made no attempt to contact them.
-In November 2002 he had a seizure in the hostel and was rushed to the Mater Hospital where six weeks later after a number of other collapses he died, a few days before Christmas.
+In November 2002, he had a seizure in the hostel and was rushed to the Mater Hospital where six weeks later after a number of other collapses he died, a few days before Christmas.
 His mother Helen and stepfather were informed but because of illness could not travel immediately.

 His remains were kept in the mortuary of the Mater until the family could travel.
 His mother and his stepfather attended the funeral in the Franciscan Church in Merchant's Quay, Dublin, on 14 January 2003.